ministryofjustice/cloud-platform-environments-checker/README.md

 Namespaces which exist in the cluster, but which are not defined in the repo should be deleted, along with all of their AWS resources.

+## S3 bucket locations

+These scripts need to fetch some resources from S3:

+ * A valid Kubernetes config file, for the targeted cluster
+ * The terraform state files for cluster namespaces

+These are stored in different AWS accounts and regions, depending on the cluster.
+Hence, multiple sets of AWS credentials must be supplied (as environment variables).

+## Environment variables

+These scripts require many environment variables to be set.
+See `example.env.live-0` and `example.env.live-1` for a list.

+You can copy these examples to, e.g. `.env.live1` and `.env.live0` (which will be `git ignore`d) and supply valid AWS credentials, in order to run these scripts locally (either directly, or via the docker image).

 ## bin/orphaned_namespaces.rb

 This script outputs a report, detailing the namespaces which are not defined in the [env-repo], and any associated AWS resources which are defined in the terraform state.